 Jonathon Wetherington, Brookwood High School, Suwanee, GA

-Through a generous grant from Intel, the SSP Fellowship provides funds and training to selected U.S. science and math teachers who serve under-resourced students, to enable interested and motivated students to perform high-quality, independent scientific research.
+Through a generous grant from Intel, the Society Fellowship provides funds and training to selected U.S. science and math teachers who serve under-resourced students, to enable interested and motivated students to perform high-quality, independent scientific research.
 The program began with its first class in 2009.
-SSP Fellows design independent research programs to be implemented in their schools and help their students to develop a strong network of scientific mentors.
+Society Fellows design independent research programs to be implemented in their schools and help their students to develop a strong network of scientific mentors.

 About Society for Science & the Public

 Society for Science & the Public is a 501(c)(3) nonprofit membership organization dedicated to the achievement of young researchers in independent research and to the public engagement in science.
 Established in 1921, its vision is to promote the understanding and appreciation of science and the vital role it plays in human advancement.
-Through its acclaimed education competitions, including the Intel Science Talent Search, the Intel International Science and Engineering Fair, and the Broadcom MASTERS, and its award-winning publications, Science News, which reaches more than120,000 subscribers, and Science News for Kids, SSP is committed to inform, educate, inspire.
-For more information about SSP and its work visit www.societyforscience.org.
+Through its acclaimed education competitions, including the Intel Science Talent Search, the Intel International Science and Engineering Fair, and the Broadcom MASTERS, and its award-winning publications, Science News, which reaches more than120,000 subscribers, and Science News for Kids, the Society is committed to inform, educate, inspire.
+For more information about the Society and its work visit www.societyforscience.org.

 Society for Science & the Public